-Ensuring inclusive, responsive, and accountable local/national governance institutions are in place to support prevention, preparedness, response, stabilization, and recovery is critical for building durable solutions to crises.
-This is central to sustainable Triple Nexus programming, particularly in fragile and conflict-/crisis-affected contexts, state presence in local delivery systems can be absent, and/or include a mix of informal and formal institutions.
-These "hybrid governance" systems require capacity, coherence, and (at times), joined-up incentives to build resilience, to better prepare, respond, and recover from crises in a way that "builds back equal."
+Ensuring inclusive, responsive and accountable local and national governance institutions are in place to support prevention, preparedness, response, stabilisation and recovery is critical for building durable solutions to crises.
+This is central to sustainable Triple Nexus programming, especially where CARE and partners have long standing presence in contexts affected by short-term and protracted crises.
+Particularly in fragile and conflict/crisis affected contexts, state presence in local delivery systems can be absent, and/or include a mix of informal and formal institutions (including religious, civil society, private-sector and state led entities).
+These 'hybrid governance' systems require capacity, coherence and (at times), joined-up incentives to build resilience, to better prepare, respond and recover from crises in a way that 'builds back equal'.

-CARE and partners aim to support local systems as part of durable solutions to humanitarian crisis by i) supporting local governance structures and inclusive planning, ii) prioritizing women's voice and leadership, iii) promoting equal access to information, and iv) building trust, accountability, and social cohesion.
-CARE is well-placed to support systems strengthening and social accountability in immediate and protracted crises across our Impact Areas through institutionalization of a) rapid gender and power analysis; b) technological solutions for inclusive access to information (e.g., through CARE's Community Score Card (CSC) Digital approach); c) locally-led and inclusive planning and financing mechanisms (such as delivered through our WLiE model and our CSC in Emergencies approach); d) rapid feedback and response mechanisms (such as through the Constituent Voice model); e) performance monitoring mechanisms (e.g., through community-based monitoring to track budgets and assess services allocation and dispersion), and f) community peacebuilding and recovery approaches (e.g., conflict-sensitive CSC to build trust, accountability, and joint actions around shared interests).
+CARE and partners aim to support local systems as part of durable solutions to humanitarian crisis by: i) supporting local governance structures and inclusive planning; ii) prioritizing women's voice and leadership; iii) promoting equal access to information; iv) building trust and accountability; and v) building social cohesion.
+CARE is well placed to support systems strengthening and social accountability in immediate and protracted crises across our Impact Areas through institutionalisation of: a) rapid gender and power analysis; b) technological solutions for inclusive access to information (e.g. through CARE's Community Score Card (CSC) Digital approach); c) locally-led and inclusive planning and financing mechanisms (such as delivered through our Women Lead in Emergencies model and our CSC in Emergencies approach); d) rapid feedback and response mechanisms (such as through the Constituent Voice model); e) performance monitoring mechanisms (e.g. through community-based monitoring to track budgets and assess services are allocated and dispersed to those most in need), and f) community peacebuilding and recovery approaches (e.g. conflict-sensitive CSC to build trust, accountability and joint actions around shared interests).

-Building on decades long experience in enhancing social accountability, CARE and partners will expand the implementation and reinforce the promotion of the following approaches: i) Engaging Men and Boys to change social norms, ii) Social Analysis and Action, iii) Social Analysis and iv) the CSC.
+Building on decades long experience in enhancing social accountability, CARE and partners will expand the implementation and reinforce the promotion of the following approaches: i) Engaging Men and Boys to change social norms; ii) Social Analysis and Action; iii) <a href="general-genera

-Localization, Partnership, & Social Movements
+Localization, Partnership & Social Movements

-CARE's programming principles have long enshrined the principle of partnership.
+CARE's programming principles have long-enshrined the principle of partnership.
 The concept of localization of aid has been present in the humanitarian sector for decades.
 However, it was only at the 2016 World Humanitarian Summit that it came to the forefront of discussions, culminating in the Grand Bargain Commitments and the subsequent Charter4Change.

-CARE has actively sought to advance localization and partnership approaches, building on Vision 2020 and later our Charter4Change and Grand Bargain Commitments.
+CARE has actively sought to advance localisation and partnership approaches, building on Vision 2020 and later our Charter4Change and Grand Bargain commitments.
 Since 2016, about half of CARE's humanitarian programming has been implemented fully or mostly with local partners, with increased attention now on the powerful role of local women's organizations in delivering a locally-led and gender-transformative humanitarian action.
 In addition, as part of the Agenda 2030 process, CARE set a vision of saving lives through locally-led humanitarian responses that shift power dynamics and advance gender equality.